-Note that from the defender's point-of-view, the preferable (and most realistic) scenario is one that is unsupervised, {\it i.e.}, with minimal assumptions being made about the nature of the attack.
-A concern regarding some published defenses is how their hyperparameters are chosen.
-In some competitions, hyperparameters can be tuned using known clean models and known poisoned models made available to the participants, where the poisoning is done with the same or similar attacks used to assess the defenses of the competition's participants.
-The availability of known clean models may nullify the need for a defense (one can just use them instead of a potentially poisoned model) -- the availability of known poisoned models is arguably a supervised defense scenario.
-For examples, see below in this section and Sections \ref{sec:method-post} and \ref{sec:bd-defense-review}.
+From a defender's point-of-view, the preferable (and most realistic) scenario is one that is unsupervised, \ie with minimal assumptions being made about the nature of the attack.
+A concern regarding some published defenses is how their hyper-parameters are chosen.
+In some competitions, hyper-parameters can be tuned using known clean models and known poisoned models made available to the participants, where the poisoning is done with the same or similar attacks used to assess the defenses of the competition's participants~\cite{NIST-TrojAI, UIUC-TrojAI}.
+The availability of known clean models may nullify the need for a defense (one can simply use them instead of a potentially poisoned model).
+The availability of known poisoned models is arguably a \textit{supervised defense} scenario.
+For examples, see below in this section and Sections \ref{sec:method-post} and Appdx \ref{sec:bd-defense-review}.

-In the before/during fine-tuning defense scenario next considered, the defender has access to the potentially poisoned fine-tuning set, and can use methods such as word-frequency analysis to identify the potential trigger word or phrase.
-In what follows, we (playing the role of defender) will also assume that the LLM is essentially being used as a classifier, with the different classes known.
+In the before/during fine-tuning defense scenario, the defender has access to the potentially poisoned fine-tuning set, and can use methods such as word-frequency analysis to identify the potential trigger word or phrase.
+In what follows, we (playing the role of a defender) will also assume that the LLM is essentially being used as a classifier, with the different classes known.
 More specifically, we will assume the LLM is being used to infer the sentiment ($\{\textrm{positive}, \textrm{negative}\}$) of a movie or product review, given the review along with a prompt/instruction (see Section 2).
 However, it is unknown to the defender which (if any) fine-tuning set samples are poisoned and which words/phrases may constitute a possible backdoor trigger.